 ||Fulfills a Major Requirement for: None

 Selected Fiction by James Cain, Wilkie Collins, William Faulkner, Patricia Highsmith, Shirley Jackson, E.P.
-Jones, Somerset Maugham, Edgar Allan Poe, Georges Simenon, Wallace Stegner, Jim Thompson and Mary Shelley.
+Jones, Somerset Maugham, Edgar Allan Poe, Georges Simenon, Wallace Stegner, Jim Thompson and Mary Shelley Wollenstonecraft.

 |Examination and Assignments: |

-Students will read approximately 200 pages of fiction or non-fiction per week; and will write 40-50pages of short fiction or non-fiction during the semester (four short assignments; and two short works of 15-20 pages).
+This course has demanding reading and writing requirements.
+Students will read approximately 200 pages of fiction or non-fiction per week, and will write between 40-50 pages of short fiction or non-fiction during the semester (three short assignments; and one long work of 35-40 pages, or two short works of 15-20 pages).

 |Additional Requirements and/or Comments: |